ssvivian/WebstersDictionary/README.md

 > This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
 You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at [www.gutenberg.net]

-All the other files in this repository are are licensed under the MIT License.
+All the other files in this repository are licensed under the MIT License.